porthungwe-lab/medical-nlp-disease-ner-transformers/README.md

 ## How I Built This
 I built this as a compact, readable example of biomedical token classification rather than a maximal-performance system.

-A few decisions worth explaining:
+A few decisions to note:
 - **Dataset.** I used the NCBI Disease Corpus because it is a public, expert-annotated benchmark for disease mention recognition, so the results are comparable to published work and nothing sensitive is involved.
 - **Labels.** The label names (outside / beginning / inside a disease mention) are read directly from the dataset rather than hard-coded, so the script stays correct if the schema changes.
 - **Tokenisation.** Transformer tokenisers split words into sub-word pieces, so I align the original word-level labels to the sub-word tokens and mask the extra pieces with `-100`, which tells the loss function to ignore them.
 This avoids counting a single word multiple times.